umang23567/AP-Assignments/README.md

 - **Cart**: Manages items selected by the user for purchase.
 - **Order**: Represents an individual order with tracking information.
 - **Admin/User Interfaces**: Separates admin and user functionality for easier management of roles.

 ---

-## Limitations

-- **Session-Based Data**: All data is lost when the application terminates.
-Persistent storage (e.g., CSV or database) could be implemented in future versions.
-- **No Payment System Integration**: This is a simplified system without actual payment processing or refund automation.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----